 - Curator's comments

-Historian Cassandra Pybus, in discussion 17/5/2019 suggests it is the Aboriginal boy 'Richard', who was with Robinson from 1831.
+Historian Cassandra Pybus, in discussion 17/5/2019, suggests this image depicts the Aboriginal boy 'Richard', who was with Robinson from 1831.
 He was a boy who was living with settlers and had no clan identification.
 She comments that Robinson would not want a portrait of any of his convict servants drawn as he despised them.
 The head is much more finished than the body.
 There are marks indicating foliage drawn in pencil on the right hand side.

 "11.
 Fine coloured drawing of a Tasmanian [male symbol], seated, pointing a spear.
 By Bock.
 Not ochred."
-From MS145 'Catalogue of Drawings, Paintings & other objects of an Ethnological Nature', Royal Anthropological Institute Archive.
+From MS145 J B Davis 'Catalogue of Drawings, Paintings & other objects of an Ethnological Nature', Royal Anthropological Institute Archive.